nrkn/rect-editor/README.md

 ## TODO

+- If shift down while drawing, draw square (use max of w/h)
 - Multi select
   - hold shift to add to toggle selection of individual rects
   - drag to select all in drag area